dcmorse/jamboard/README.md

 #### Permissions

 Security was always intended to be 'light' for this project.
-Because the destination installation was a LAN server physically at the derby game, and the people with login credentials are trusted officials for a derby bout, I didn't worry too much about skaters having names like "); DROP TABLE", and I didn't worry about one user deleting another's data without their permission.
+Because the destination installation was a LAN server physically at the derby game, and the people with login credentials are trusted officials for a derby bout, I didn't worry too much about skaters having names like `); DROP TABLE`, and I didn't worry about one user deleting another's data without their permission.

 I did allow Visual Studio to install the default authentication templates, and I tested that they worked.
 I just didn't go around decorating methods to require logged in users.
 That seems straightforward, but I simply didn't have time.